frankschae/academic-kickstart/content/post/bouncing_ball/index.md

 ```
 {{< figure library="true" src="BB.gif" title="" lightbox="true" >}}

 The original curve is shown in black in the figure above.
-In other words, the event time $t^\star=t^\star(p,z_0,v_0,t_0)$ is a function of the parameters and initial conditions, and is implicitly defined by the event condition.

 ## Sensitivity analysis with events

-We are often interested in computing the change of a loss function with respect to changes of the parameters or initial condition.
-For this purpose, let us first consider the mean square error loss function
+More generally, we are often interested in computing the change of a loss function with respect to changes of the parameters or initial condition.
+Suppose that you have a mean square error loss function

 $$
 L(z,y) = \sum_i(z(t_i) - y_i)^2